Front yard of a home with colourful shrubs, bright lawn, and tidy entryway showing curb appeal in every season.

 Minor, affordable upgrades can also go a long way.
 A few well-placed planters by the walkway, a row of solar path lights, or a top dressing of fresh mulch can instantly refresh a yard.
 For larger properties, clearing and defining paths through the garden or to the backyard creates a sense of order and organization.
 Buyers often envision themselves spending time outside, so a yard that looks usable and easy to maintain becomes a valuable asset.

 What matters most is consistency.
-A single weekend of effort can significantly enhance the appearance of a property for months.
+A single weekend of effort can significantly enhance a property’s appearance for months.
 When the yard is tidy, buyers see possibility rather than chores, and they are more likely to picture themselves enjoying the outdoor space in every season.

 Country home with log siding, landscaped yard, and outdoor deck seating, showing curb appeal in a rural setting.